opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

 ## Build your search engine in five steps

-OpenSearch provides several pretrained encoder models that you can use out-of-the-box without fine-tuning.
-For more information about sparse encoding models provided by OpenSearch, see [Sparse encoding models](https://opensearch.org/docs/latest/ml-commons-plugin/pretrained-models/#sparse-encoding-models).

 Follow these steps to build your search engine:

 1. **Prerequisites**: For this simple setup, update the following cluster settings: